 With this granular control over posts, you can personalize the user experience for individual members.
 Additionally, this can be an effective way to boost your revenue beyond existing memberships.

 Our Courses add-on integrates directly with the MemberPress plugin and is included with all plans – Basic, Pro, and Plus.
-So don’t have to learn a new interface.
-You can spend your time producing educational content instead.
+Check out this tutorial video to learn more:

 Membership sites can be a profitable investment for your creative business.
 However, setting one up can seem tough.
 Fortunately, the process is simple with the help of powerful tools and strategic design.